MizanurRemon/blogApp/README.md

 **Description**

-A simple android app for uploading data into Firebase and fetching data from firebase with email registration and sign in authentication with email and password.
+A simple android app for uploading data into Firebase and fetching data from firebase showing on recyclerview and picasso with email registration and sign in authentication with email and password.

 **Tools**